BWindey/c3vm/README.md

 # C3VM - a version manager for [c3c](https://github.com/c3lang/c3c)

 `c3vm` is a bash-script that manages versions of the C3 compiler.
+It can download versions from GitHub releases, clone a GitHub repo and build from source, or even check in a local compiler from source and build it.

+### Caveats
+As this is a bash script, and I developped it, this probably will not work on everyones computer.
+I heard of issues from someone on Arch Linux, and Windows is just outright not supported.

+For Linux or MacOS, you can easily edit the script if needed (f.e. changing build steps or the location `c3vm` stores the data).

+If you add stuff that still supports the current supported platform (aka mine :P), and now also supports yours, then please do open a PR to get it merged in.

 > [!WARNING]
 > `c3vm` is still in beta, the `add-local` subcommand and related functionality
 > is missing, and some flags and such are also not there yet.
 > Feel free to use it, to report bugs, to share ideas.
 > Installation instructions will improve when this script is considered finished.

 ## Example useage:
 ```sh